 Before leaving an anchorage, we review our iPad charts, local pilot books, and plotter.
 What we’re looking for is obstacles between where we are and where we’re going.
 An obstacle might be a cardinal marker or a shallow patch of water.
 Anything that could cause our boat damage is an obstacle.

 Once we know the obstacles we keep a lookout for them until we pass.
 While earmarking known obstacles, we also watch for unknown dangers like anchored and moving boats.
 As soon as we see a moving boat we determine if it’s heading away or towards us.
-If it’s coming towards us we keep watching the boat to then determine if we’re on a collision course or not.
+If it’s coming toward us we keep watching the boat to then determine if we’re on a collision course or not.

 Sailing basics – avoiding collisions: While sailing or motoring around busy areas we are constantly watching and monitoring our surroundings.